Subscribe to stay updated

 H&M knows its audience is people between 18 and 35.
 They know that these people care about the environment.

-H&M know their customers appreciate brands with eco-friendly and reusable packaging solutions.
+H&M know their customers appreciate brands with eco and reusable packaging solutions.

-Therefore, sustainable packaging design with reusability in mind increases brand loyalty amongst their audience.
+Therefore, sustainable design with reusability in mind increases brand loyalty amongst their audience.

-Read below to see some examples of eco-friendly packaging design.
+Read below to see some examples of green packaging design.

 Environmentally friendly packaging examples